OpenWaterFoundation/owf-learn-tstool/mkdocs-project/docs/index.md

 This documentation provides resources to learn how to to use the TSTool Software.
 TSTool is free software that provides time series analysis and workflow processing automation.
 TSTool also processes data from databases, Excel, and spatial data.
-TSTool is helpful when automating a complicated process, or repeating a process multiple times.
+TSTool is helpful when automating a complicated process or repeating a process multiple times.
 TSTool is being moved to open source licensing at which time all source code will also be available.

 This documentation has been written based on experience using TSTool at the Open Water Foundation (OWF),